-When I was a child in rural Ireland, we never took a holiday, let alone a holiday full of activities organised to keep us stimulated by our brains.
+When I was a child in rural Ireland, we never took a holiday, let alone a holiday full of activities organized to keep us stimulated by our brains.

-So maybe this wasn’t such a bad thing that it took me decades to reach the glorious city of Florence. instead, it was love at first sight as I found myself in a living museum that brought the living past without struggling with its provenance. it is impossible to cross the ponte vecchio or the duomo without taking into account its rich artistic history.
+So maybe this wasn’t such a bad thing that it took me decades to reach the glorious city of Florence one of the top cities in Italy to visit.
+Instead, it was love at first sight as I found myself in a living museum that brought the living past without struggling with its provenance.
+It is impossible to cross the Ponte Vecchio or the Duomo without taking into account its rich artistic history.

 Ancient art rubs shoulders with hotels, restaurants, shops [read: shopping] and, of course, the year-round hustle and bustle of tourists, students and residents who wander through its medieval streets.

-Unlike the United Kingdom, where all roads lead to London, Italy has always been admirably democratic when it comes to celebrating its cities. naples is the bad brother, all-hair, petulant and nervous; milan no-nonsense also wobbles on high heels, a fashionista who pranks; rome is the great old lady, spectacular in her flimsy charm; while turin plays patriarch – looking down from up while sucking fast cars and football heroes.
+Unlike the United Kingdom, where all roads lead to London, Italy has always been admirably democratic when it comes to celebrating its cities.
+Some must visit place in Italy include: Naples is the bad brother, all-hair, petulant and nervous; Milan no-nonsense also wobbles on high heels, a fashionista who pranks; Rome is the great old lady, spectacular in her flimsy charm; while Turin plays patriarch – looking down from up while sucking fast cars and football heroes.

 Those days were all around the elk before, but as our world continues to move at an ever faster pace, I find myself increasingly drawn to places that remain the same.
-I recently returned to Florence after an absence of nearly 15 years to find that the renovated Hotel savoy unfamiliar. located on the first shopping street via Roma, and decorated with the discreetly distinctive sophistication that has made Olga polizzi a renowned designer, it is an oasis of charming service and luxurious comfort in the bustling heart of the city – its fresh blues and white flowers offering blessed relief from troubled streets.
+I recently returned to another of the more popular places to visit in Italy -Florence after an absence of nearly 15 years to find that the renovated Hotel savoy unfamiliar.
+Located on the first shopping street via Roma, and decorated with the discreetly distinctive sophistication that has made Olga Polizzi a renowned designer, it is an oasis of charming service and luxurious comfort in the bustling heart of the city – its fresh blues and white flowers offering blessed relief from troubled streets.